jsreport/docs/docs/cli.md

   // creating a jsreport instance var jsreport = require('jsreport')()

-  if (require.main !== module) {
+  if (process.env.JSREPORT_CLI) {
-    // when the file is required by other one export the
+    // when the file is required by jsreport-cli, export
-    // jsreport instance to make it possible to usage of jsreport-cli module.exports = jsreport
+    // jsreport instance to make it possible the usage of jsreport-cli module.exports = jsreport
   } else {
     // when the file is started with node.js, start the jsreport server normally